 Connect with other writers now so you can improve your fiction through helpful writing feedback.

-What are your favourite writing tips from authors?
+What are your favorite writing tips from authors?

 Share in the comments below.